Remembering every fallen Air Advisor and ensuring their Families are not forgotten.

 At the time, Col. Holm was the first Commandant of the newly established Air Advisor Academy.
 The Air Advisor training mission is under the USAF Expeditionary Center’s Expeditionary Operations School.

 Drawings of the proposed memorial were made, and a construction estimate was obtained.
 Land behind the Air Advisor Academy on Joint Base McGuire-Dix-Lakehurst, New Jersey was donated.
-We extend a huge thank you to EP Henry for all the help and support they provided for the design and construction of this memorial.
+We extend a huge thank you to our contributors for all the help and support they provided for the design and construction of this memorial.
 Additionally, the wall was constructed by dedicated and determined community volunteers as envisioned by Col. Holms.
 The generosity of your donations has made this memorial a reality.

 Air Advisors whose names are placed on the memorial are graduates of the United States Air Advisor Academy and died on active duty as a result of an Air Advisor mission.